rafalsojka/Test/README.md

+HDear All,

+Please be advised that GitHub Copilot is currently unavailable within due to newly added domains required for communication with the GitHub Copilot cloud.
+A request to unblock these websites has already been submitted.
+Once approval is granted, our infrastructure defense team will enable the new domains on our firewalls.
+Until then, the tool will remain inaccessible.
+We appreciate your patience and will notify you as soon as GitHub Copilot is operational again.

+Kind regards,

-Here’s a sample slide content highlighting how GitHub Copilot can boost productivity:
+ere’s a sample slide content highlighting how GitHub Copilot can boost productivity:

 ---